linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 **Explanation:**

-- This script gives the user the choice between email verification via Pushbullet or OTP verification via Twilio and triggers the respective script accordingly.
+- The script now uses predefined email for Pushbullet authentication.
+- It triggers the corresponding script based on the user’s choice.

 ---

 ### **6. PHP Script for Email Verification (`/var/www/html/verify_email.php`)**

-This PHP script verifies the email address by checking MongoDB Atlas and updates the status once it's verified.
+This PHP script verifies the email address by checking MongoDB Atlas and updates the status once it’s verified.

 ```php
 <?php